About The New Leaf Club

 Chris Grouzes, Penncrest High School

 The New Leaf Club suggests the following websites as helpful resources.
 Additionally, one can find various support groups and 12-step meetings held at our location, including a weekly Parent Support Group (for parents with children struggling with addiction) on Wednesdays from 7 to 9pm.
-Check out our Calendar for other dates and times.
 Please do not hesitate to call us at 610-525-1711, and we hope the following links will be helpful to you.

 Mental health Professionals and Support: